ready-to-review/arch/README.md

 ## Virtual Cluster

-Similar to Netflix's architecture, our Virtual Cluster is made up of distributed nodes running FreeBSD 15.0-CURRENT, a highly performant and secure environment.
+Similar to Netflix's architecture, our Virtual Cluster is made up of distributed nodes running FreeBSD 15.0-CURRENT, a highly performant and relatively secure environment.
 The host itself is extremely minimalist with no 3rd party packages installed.
 These nodes only exist to run isolated verifiable workloads.

 ### V1

-Standard POSIX isolation and/or Jails (early development).
-Binaries manually pushed.
+Jail-based isolation with locally built binaries.
+Kind of lame.

 ### V2